 When you alternate between calorie-restricted and refeed days, you’re providing your body with the energy it needs to stay active and maintain muscle.

-Essentially, you’re “tricking” your body into thinking it’s not in a calorie deficit, which can prevent or reduce the metabolic adaptations associated with strict dieting.
+Essentially, some people believe that you’re “tricking” your body into thinking it’s not in a calorie deficit, which they claim can prevent or reduce the metabolic adaptations associated with strict dieting.

-If you can maintain a caloric deficit while still providing your body with enough energy to function, then the metabolic adaptations associated with calorie-restricted diets may be avoided or reduced.
+They suggest that if you can maintain an overall caloric deficit while still providing your body with enough energy to function, then the metabolic adaptations associated with calorie-restricted diets may be avoided or reduced.

 The Benefits Of Zig Zag Dieting

-The zig-zag diet is a great way to:
+The zig-zag diet might be a way for some people to:

 Maintain A Long Term Calorie Deficit